paliwalvimal/aws-iam-key-rotator/README.md

 ## aws-iam-key-rotator

-This tool is responsible for rotating AWS IAM Access Key every X number of days.
+This tool is responsible for generating a new IAM access key pair every X days and deletes the existing key pair after a certain period to allow the user to update key wherever necessary.

 ### Prerequisites:
 - [Terraform](https://www.terraform.io/downloads.html)